-Bolivia was once synonymous with low quality coffee, which often went into blends, but in the last 10 -15 years the quality has improved dramatically, producing some amazing Lots like our San Pablo Honey Processed.
+Bolivia was once synonymous with low quality coffee, which often went into blends, but in the last 10 -15 years the quality has improved dramatically, producing some amazing Lots.
 Read on to discover more about the secrets of Bolivian coffee.

 The exact origins of the coffee industry in Bolivia are hard to fathom, but what we do know is that for much of the last century the coffee growing regions of Bolivia were divided up between a small number of wealthy land-owners.
 It remained this way until the 1950's, when the Bolivian Government introduced land reforms, carving up large areas of land into smaller plots, where possible, returning the land to the families who had originally owned it.

 One such area is the San Pablo colony.
 The producers there are either first or second-generation coffee farmers.
 Following the land reforms, the Bolivian Government encouraged people from the Altiplano and La Paz to move to the tropical agricultural areas to farm coffee by giving them free parcels of land.
 San Pablo was one of the settlements for people from the Altiplano and many of the coffee producers there are very small, each having between 1 and 3 hectares.

 The shift towards specialty coffee started in the 1990's and gathered pace in the 2000's thanks to foreign investment in infrastructure and training, the highlight of which was the introduction of the Cup of Excellence program in 2004.